10/31/2024

 Rob Mason

 Yes, good morning.
-Hopping between calls here, so apologies if this has already been addressed, but Rob, I heard your commentary opening up around automotive, taking an incremental step lower, it sounded like.
-I'm just curious where you think that is in terms of the market bottoming and what potentially could be a catalyst there to see investment flow back?
-Does it just need to be redirected back towards more traditional or you still gonna be reliant on EV
+Hopping between calls here, so apologies if this has already been addressed, but Rob, I heard your commentary opening up around automotive.
+Taking an incremental step lower, it sounded like.
+I'm just curious where you think that is in terms of the market bottoming.
+And, you know, what potentially could be a catalyst there to see, you know, investment flow back?
+Does it just need to be redirected back towards more traditional or you're still going to be reliant on EV to drive that?

 speaker